 While there is no legal difference between a DUI and DWI in Missouri, local law includes a separate impaired driving classification: DUID.
 DUID stands for “driving under the influence of drugs,” and can be given if the officer believes the driver is under the influence of any drugs.

 Drunk driving laws in Arkansas are relatively unique.
 Minors can be charged with an “underage DWI” when their BAC is above 0.02% but below 0.08%.
 Minors and of-age drivers alike can only be charged with a DWI, and Arkansas law prevents the “pleading down” of a DWI.
 Arkansas is an implied consent state: if an officer orders a BAC test, the driver must agree or face further legal consequences.

 DUI vs. DWI: Colorado

 As Colorado is a state that has legalized the recreational use of marijuana, impaired driving laws are very specific.
 As opposed to focusing either charge on alcohol or drugs, Colorado’s laws include a DUI (driving under the influence of alcohol, drugs, or both) and a DWAI (driving while ability impaired).
-To be charged with a DUI, the evidence must be based in a physical test with a BAC above 0.08%.
-DWAI is a lesser offense — to be charged, your blood alcohol content must be above a 0.05%, and the officer can make the charge on behavior alone.
+To be charged with a DUI, the evidence must be proven via a physical test showing BAC of 0.08% or higher.
+DWAI is a lesser offense — to be charged, your blood alcohol content must be above 0.05%, and the officer can make the charge on behavior alone.

-Learn more about how a DUI or DWI can impact car insurance rates with The Zebra's guide to auto insurance after drinking and driving.
+Learn more about how a DUI or DWI can alter car insurance rates with The Zebra's guide to auto insurance after drinking and driving.